Issa-N/test/README.md

 # test
 Hello!
 This is Readme.
-I intro this repository
+I introduce this repository
+Bye!